 What Causes Electrical Shocks

-• Damaged wires or outlets: Worn insulation or loose wiring allows electricity to “escape” where it shouldn’t.
+- Damaged wires or outlets: Cracked outlets, worn insulation, or loose connections allow electricity to travel where it shouldn’t.

 If You Feel a Shock